By Terry Trucco

-First came the lobby (big improvement; see our previous blog).
+First came the lobby (big improvement; see my previous blog).
 And now – not a moment too soon — the ground-floor bar.
 In its 2009 guise, Bar 46 Athletic Club, a sports bar with Italian furniture and a soccer-club color scheme, seemed more Marriott than Paramount and never caught on.
 But Paramount Bar, which opens officially April 12, may do the trick.

-glamour on a glamour-starved stretch of West 46th Street (Scientology’s Dianetics headquarters is next door).
+With black walls, red velvet banquettes and crystal chandeliers, it’s a welcome jolt of glamour on a glamour-starved stretch of West 46th Street (Scientology’s Dianetics headquarters is next door).
 Vintage black-and-white photos dress the walls, and Murano glass drums light the mirrored bar, the handiwork of Susan Jaques who designed the hotel’s suites.
 Bartenders sport black waistcoats and Mad Man-era eyewear.
-Though not ground-breaking, it’s a good-looking retro mash-up and, best of all, complements the hotel’s Roaring 20s Renaissance Revival building as eloquently as a dash of Angostura bitters in a Maker’s Mark Old Fashioned.
+Though not ground-breaking, it’s a good-looking retro mash-up and complements the hotel’s Roaring 20s Renaissance Revival building as eloquently as a dash of Angostura bitters in a Maker’s Mark Old Fashioned.

 The drinks are the alcoholic equivalent of comfort food.
 Following the latest cool-bar game plan, a selection of mixologist cocktails IDed with names like Disco Punch and Red Velvet is paired with such classics as the Negroni, Gimlet and Champagne Cocktail.
 All are $14, mid-range for a Times Square bar.
-We sampled the Paramount – Grey Goose pear vodka, St Germain, lime juice and muddled ginger –light, tart and very pretty.
+I sampled the Paramount – Grey Goose pear vodka, St Germain, lime juice and muddled ginger –light, tart and very pretty.

-Which brings us to the glassware (no detail is too trite in the bar world).
+Which brings me to the glassware (no detail is too trite in the bar world).
 Instead of flutes and martini glasses, champagne saucers rule, a smart esthetic decision.
 The drinks look great.
 And what could be better in the Theater District than a wink at Bette Davis and All About Eve?